KRUISIN' KANINES AGILITY AND DOG SPORTS

 Picture

-Jeff has owned dogs that include the historic 5-time AKC Invitational MACH 2 and USDAA Master Agility Dog Tipo (Spanish Water Dog); MACH and USDAA ADCH Snafu (Border Collie), a semi-finalist at the 2015 USDAA Cynosport World Games.
+Jeff has owned dogs that include 5-time AKC Invitational MACH 2 and USDAA Master Agility Dog Tipo (Spanish Water Dog); MACH and USDAA ADCH Snafu (Border Collie), a semi-finalist at the 2015 USDAA Cynosport World Games.
 Both dogs have had many impressive rankings and wins and are multiple AKC Nationals qualifiers.

 Picture